webgriffe/rational/README.md

 * PHP 8.1 with the GMP extension installed

 ## Usage
+Since floating point number are inherently inaccurate, it was deliberately decided NOT to provide a way to initialize a rational number from a float.
+Likewise, no method is provided to convert a rational to a float for the same reason.

 Creating rational numbers is possible starting from integers or from the various parts of the rational number.
-Since floats are inherently inaccurate, it was deliberately decided NOT to provide a way to initialize a rational number from a float.
-Likewise, no method is provided to convert a rational to a float for the same reason.
-There is a number formatting function which, however, only produces strings.
 ```php
 use Webgriffe\Rational;